Terms & Conditions

 2. Information About Us And How To Contact Us

-2.1 We are Psychology Tools Limited, a company incorporated in England And Wales under number 10810854 with Our registered office being 9 Greyfriars Road, Reading, Berkshire, RG1 1NU, United Kingdom.
+2.1 We are Psychology Tools Limited, a company incorporated in England And Wales under number 10810854 with Our registered office being First Floor Office Suite, Building L044, University Of Reading, London Road, Reading, RG1 5AQ, United Kingdom.

 2.2 You can contact us by writing to us at the above address or emailing us at [email protected]